 RimWorld is a wonder.
 A spiritual descendant of Dwarf Fortress, it has its magnificent ancestor’s propensity for generating incredible anecdotes you’ll be amused by for a long time.

-A RimWorld playthrough run as long as your colony survives, which might vary greatly depending on your performance and the AI Director managing your experience.
+A RimWorld playthrough runs as long as your colony survives, which might vary greatly depending on your performance and the AI Director managing your experience.
 The cartoonish aesthetic and a top-down view provide just enough abstraction to make losing a colony less painful than realistic graphics would be, and it certainly makes things easier to manage and oversee.

 Key features